Project Daedalus: Autonomy & Controls for In-Space Manufacturing

 Background

 From August 2024 to May 2025, I worked on Project Daedalus, a year-long senior design project at Virginia Tech.
 The mission was part of the 2024–2025 Consortium for Space Mobility and In-Space Servicing, Assembly, and Manufacturing Capabilities (COSMIC) Capstone Challenge.
-Our task was to design a payload for a small satellite bus that could autonomously perform additive manufacturing, inspection, and assembly in Low Earth Orbit (LEO).
+Our task was to design a payload for a small satellite bus that could autonomously perform additive manufacturing, inspection, and assembly in low Earth orbit (LEO).

 The project was guided by Dr. Kevin Shinpaugh from Virginia Tech and Dr. Randy Spicer from Northrop Grumman, whose mentorship emphasized technical rigor and systems engineering discipline.